dan-ghita/Tagcloud-Backend/README.md

 Edit Dockerfile to set streaming duration and number of words to be returned

-eg: CMD python3 main.py 3 5 will fetch data for 3 seconds and display top 5 results
+e.g. CMD python3 main.py 3 5 will fetch data for 3 seconds and display top 5 results
 <pre>
   <code>
     $ docker-compose up